kdamyanov/C-MVC-Frameworks---ASP.NET-Core/README.md

-SpinningFishBG is a simple online shop Project for the SoftUni course "C# MVC Frameworks - ASP.NET Core".
+SpinningFishBG is a simple  Project for the SoftUni course "C# MVC Frameworks - ASP.NET Core".